Arch Linux Installation

 # mount /dev/sda4/mnt/home

 At this stage, base system can be installed.
-It is also recommended to install other useful packages such as base-devel
+It is also recommended to install other useful packages such as base-devel, nano, nvim, networkmanager.

 fstab